 This process of flattening the earth causes distortions in one or more of the following spatial properties: distance, area, shape, and direction.
 No projection can preserve all these properties, and as a result, all flat maps are distorted to some degree.
 Fortunately, you can choose from many different map projections.
 Each is distinguished by its suitability for representing a particular portion and amount of the earth's surface and by its ability to preserve distance, area, shape, or direction.
 Some map projections minimize distortion in one property at the expense of another, while others strive to balance the overall distortion.
 As a mapmaker, you can decide which properties are most important and choose a projection that suits your needs.

-Displaying the world using the Sinusoidal projection (left) and the Robinson projection (right).
+Displaying the world using the Sinusoidal projection (left) and the Robinson projection (right). |

-Reasons for using a projected coordinate system
+- Your organization mandates using a particular projected coordinate system for all maps.

-Here are a few things to consider when choosing a projection: Answering these questions will determine what map projection and thus what projected coordinate system you'll want to use to display your data.
+Answering these questions will determine what map projection and thus what projected coordinate system you'll want to use to display your data.

 Map projections can be generally classified according to what spatial attribute they preserve: